dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 pattern though; they are a dictionary, with elements separated with the `,` character, and pairs denoted with the `|` character.
 For all except the `censor` parameter, these are string-integer pairs, with the integer being a number from 0 to 100.
-In he case of he `censor` parameter, it's all string-string pairs.
+In the case of the `censor` parameter, it's all string-string pairs.

+There will always be a boolean value preceding each of these modifiers, indicating if they are active or not.

+!!! note
+    This preceding boolean should be removed in a future revision of the standard.

 - `prefix`: Strings that go before the text the user has sent, with a certain chance.